Jealousy: Practice

 That’s what I mean when I say “fix the refrigerator.”

-The nice thing about doing this is that you can, if you have isolated the emotional response beneath the jealousy and identified positive ways to deal with it directly, end up in a position where you don’t feel jealous anymore.
+Ignoring the problem won’t make it go away; just the opposite, it tends to bring out the worst in you.
+Passing rules to guide others around your own jealousy triggers is controlling—in extreme cases, abusive—and doesn’t work anyway.
+But you can, if you have isolated the emotional response beneath the jealousy and identified positive ways to deal with it directly, eventually come to a place where you don’t feel jealous anymore.
 Even when your partner does the things that used to trigger the jealousy.
 You just don’t feel jealous any more.
-You do not need to pass rules banning certain behavior and you do not need to veto someone, because you don’t feel jealous anymore.
+You do not need to pass rules banning certain behavior, because you don’t feel jealous anymore.

 The downside, though, is that your irrational fear will fight to protect itself; it won’t go down easy.
-The thought process goes like this:
+It goes like this:

 “If my partner does these things with someone of the same sex as me, then I might lose my partner, because someone else might give him the same things I give him.
 If I lose my fear of losing my partner, I will no longer have a reason to ask my partner not to do these things.
 If I don’t have a reason to ask my partner not to do these things, then my partner will do them, because I know he wants to do them.
 If my partner does these things, I will lose my partner, because then someone else will give him the same things I give him.
 So I better not get over my fear, because if I get over my fear, then I won’t have a reason to ask him not to do these things, and that means he’ll do these things, and that means…I’ll lose him!”